Rohan6395/Advance_Sorting/README.md

-I am going to deploy this application into Kubernetes cluster using Jenkins pipeline
+I have deploy this application into Kubernetes cluster using Argo CD